-Best High-End Kettle (and great for backpacking)
+Best High-End Kettle (the small camping kettle – great for backpacking)

 This little kettle may be small, but what it lacks in size, it makes up for in weight, durability, and versatility.
 Weighing only 4.2 ounces, the Titan Kettle is made from titanium, which is lighter than steel and stronger than aluminum.
 It is perfect for heating water for 1-2 people, but it can also be used to cook your food!
 Just be sure to pack a pot holder, as the handles do get hot.

-More Great Kettle Options
+More Great Camping Kettles